RongkunWang/NSWCalibration/README.md

 cd x64...
 make -j
 ```
 In case build exits with pkill error or One of the libraries is not linking properly - try repeating last step with lesser nr of cores: {make -j5}.
 For sure it helps when NSWConfigRc.cpp linking is not working properly.
+Sometimes one must delete the hardware tagged directory (x64_86...) and repeat from cmake_config command.

 After this NSWCalibration will be installed and will use appropriate libraties from NSWConfiguration